EnriqueWood/batocera-patches/README.md

 ---

-## Hooks for suspend and resume events
+## Hooks for suspend and resume events (this patch is already included in the official repo for Batocera v42)

 Enable hooks for scripts placed in /userdata/system/configs/emulationstation/scripts/suspend and /userdata/system/configs/emu lationstation/scripts/resume, the scripts must be executable (execution bit should be set for them to be triggered)